MORE than 30 years after governments agreed to ban the international trade in rhino horns, the slaughter rate has got much worse, not better.

 According to wildlife conservationist Chris Mercer, rhino farming will “take the wild out of wildlife”.

-While the arguments in favour of a Central Selling Organisation sounded plausible, Mercer said that any attempt to legalise the trade rested on the assumption that governments and the private sector were incorruptible, whereas corruption was endemic in many parts of the world.
+While the arguments in favour of a CSO sound plausible, Mercer says any attempt to legalise the trade rests on the assumption that governments and the private sector are incorruptible, whereas corruption is endemic in many parts of the world.

 “The ‘economic’ approach tries to justify animal exploitation by numbers, both animals and dollars.
 But numbers alone are hopelessly inadequate to understand environmental degradation, or to fight it.

 “This narrow economic approach could be used by drug and human traffickers as well as car hijackers to justify their abominable activities.”